beeva-arturomartinez/beeva-best-practices/it_security/server_security/README.md

 ## Security audits

 When a solution is to be deployed and the final configuration is already designed it is good practice to heavily attack a solution clone in order to identify potential vulnerabilities.
-Once in production, this task should be perfomed with caution so that the solution is not affected.
-This task is one of which is usually understimated and which might leave attackers an open door if room is left for a simple attack to be performed.
+Once in production, this task should be performed with caution so that the solution is not affected.
+This task is one of which is usually underestimated and which might leave attackers an open door if room is left for a simple attack to be performed.

 Beyond attacking solutions, it is also necessary to perform audits periodically in order to detect deficiencies.
 The outcome of audits might impact on deployed solutions or even or company processes.